ajakaja/ajakaja.github.io/_posts/2024-06-10-lagrange-multipliers.md

 \end{aligned}
 $$

+This is the same as just "noticing it", except that it treats dividing through by $$\proj_G$$ as an explicit algebraic operation.
+To me that's a big improvement.
 I like how that makes the free $$\lambda$$ parameter show up through what could be rote algebra instead of any sort of trick.
 Invert a projection, get a free parameter.
 Easy.
 Also it's easy to see how it generalizes: if, for instance, $$\proj_G$$ projected out two dimensions instead, we'd get two free parameters.
 More on that in a second.

 So far $$\del_G f = 0$$ was a condition that we expected to be fulfilled at certain points, the maxima $$\b{x}^*$$. _At_ those points we'll write everything with asterixes: $$f^* = f(\b{x}^*)$$, $$g^* = g(\b{x}^*) = c$$, $$\del f^* = \del f(\b{x}^*)$$, $$\del g^* = \del g(\b{x}^*)$$.
 Then the relation at a solution is